 Keep up to date on all of the news surrounding our evolving response to COVID-19, including updates about future events on our website.

 2-1-1 Kern County, a program of Community Action Partnership of Kern (CAPK), provides comprehensive information and referral services that link Kern County residents to community health and human services and support.
 Callers seeking assistance dial 2-1-1 and are connected with Information and Referral Specialists who utilize the same resource directory we make available here on our website.
 By responding to clients’ information and referral needs by phone or through our website, we ensure the information sought is provided in the most customer-friendly way possible depending on the client.
 CAPK has been designated by the California Public Utilities Commission as the 2-1-1 provider for Kern County.
-Services are available 24 hours a day, seven days a week to the close to 900,000 residents in the county.
+Services are available 24 hours a day, seven days a week to close to 900,000 residents in the county.

 In support of our community, BHC Kern partners have put together a list of local resources to help locate everything from food to academic support for students to health information.
 A comprehensive list of these resources is available in both English and Spanish.